-St Mary’s Inn opened for business on 1 November 2014 in the former administrative building of St Mary’s Hospital, a couple of miles from Morpeth in Northumberland.
+St Mary’s Inn operates as a B&B and foodie pub.
+It occupies the former administrative building of St Mary’s Hospital, a couple of miles from Morpeth in Northumberland.
 In its heyday up to 2,000 patients were treated at the hospital, an asylum that closed in 1996.

 You might be tempted to say that any reviewer of this smart bed and breakfast plus gastropub would be mad to pass up an opportunity to pun on the site’s former use?